lancelote/qa/README.md

 # DEPRECATED

 Experiment was finished.
-Python version is easier to use and mantaine.
+Python version is easier to use and maintain.

 # qa